yuyizhong/clientprofile/README.md

 ### Site Goal
 * This App was designed based on user stores to provide the best dynamic experience.
-* Further efforts were made to eliminate certain user input error which may interrupt normal programming.
+* Further efforts were made to eliminate user input 'value error' which may interrupt normal programming.
+* User Inputs are designed **Not** case-sensitive.
+No matter what case users input, it won't affect the comparison result.
 * Improved site readability and user friendly interface.

 ## Features